The History of the Compilation of the Quran

 There were several copies of the entire Quran available to companions during his lifetime.

-The order of surah, as we find in the Quran today is the same as it was at the Prophet's time.
+As we find in the Quran today, the order of surah is the same as it was at the Prophet's time.

 There were scores of companions, men, and women, who knew the Quran by heart.